-I’ve always loved cream soups.
+I've always loved veggie soups, particularly cream soups.
 When my kids were young, I would frequently make a big pot of cream of broccoli or potato soup, sometimes adding homemade croutons and grated cheese.
-My recipe included a fair amount of butter, flour and milk.
 When my daughter Madison decided to become vegan, she started making her own plant-based version, combining both broccoli and potatoes, as well as carrots.
 It was so delicious!

 Not long ago, I was browsing through a Forks Over Knives magazine and ran across a recipe for a cream of broccoli soup that caught my attention.
 What intrigued me was the recipe required no added fat, oil or flour.
 I showed it to Madison and she decided to give it a try.

 It was remarkably thick, rich and creamy.
 We loved the texture but felt the flavor could be bumped up quite a bit and it needed the oomph of a splash of color.
 By adding just the right herbs and seasonings, plus the vibrant goodness and sweet flavor of carrots, Madi's updated version of this creamy broccoli potato soup recipe instantly became our new favorite!

 - Whole food, plant-based, 100% vegan

 - Gluten-free, no-oil or processed carbohydrates

 - Easy to adjust the variety of veggies to your liking

 How to make the best vegan broccoli potato soup